Balthus: Young adulthood

-In 1926 Balthus visited Florence, where he copied many frescos by the Renaissance master Piero della Francesca.
-This inspired an early ambitious work of his: the tempera wall paintings of the Protestant church of the Swiss village of Beatenberg which he executed in 1927.
+In 1926, Balthus visited Florence, where he copied many frescos by the Renaissance master Piero della Francesca.
+This inspired an early work of his: the tempera wall paintings of the Protestant church of the Swiss village of Beatenberg which he created in 1927.

-From 1930 to 1931 Balthus served in the French army in Morocco.
+From 1930 to 1931, Balthus served in the French army in Morocco.
 He was drafted into the Moroccan infantry in Kenitra and Fes, worked as a secretary, and sketched his painting La Caserne (1933).

-In 1933 he moved to Paris, taking a studio in the Rue de Furstemberg.
+In 1933, he moved to Paris, taking a studio in the Rue de Furstemberg.
 Later he would move to another studio at the nearby Cour de Rohan.
-Balthus showed no interest in modernist styles such as Cubism.
+Balthus showed limited engagement with modernist styles such as Cubism.
 His paintings were realistic but introverted, in the manner of the second generation of Surrealist painters such as Salvador Dalí, who often used realistic techniques to depict psychological motifs or dream images.
-Balthus often depicted pubescent girls in erotic and voyeuristic poses.
+Balthus frequently depicted adolescent subjects in compositions that have been described as erotic or voyeuristic by critics.
 One of the most notorious works from his first exhibition in Paris was The Guitar Lesson (1934), which caused controversy due to its sadistic and sexually explicit imagery.
-It depicts a young girl arched on her back over the lap of her female teacher, whose hands are positioned on the girl as if to play her like a guitar: one hand near her exposed vulva, and the other hand grasping her hair.
+The painting depicts a young girl arched on her back over the lap of her female teacher, whose hands are positioned on the girl as if to play her like a guitar: one hand near her exposed vulva, and the other hand grasping her hair.
+Viewers were troubled not only by the painting's eroticism, but also by a suspicion of blasphemy in the composition's similarity to that of a famous French religious work, the Pietà of Villeneuve-lès-Avignon.
 Other works from the same exhibition included The Street (1933), Cathy Dressing (1933) and Alice (1933).